 “Good work, Blondie.
 Guess you’ve got a decent grasp on this college thing after all.”
 Faith waggled her eyebrows as she pocketed her stake.
 “Now, I need a tour of you and Red’s dorm room.”

 Faith stepped out of the bathroom in the back just before opening, as she did nearly every day.
-In order to maximize her ability to sleep in, usually after a late night of slaying, she usually woke up only a few minutes before Joyce left for The Gallery, threw on some clothes, grabbed whatever breakfast was available, and jumped in the car with Joyce.
+In order to maximize her ability to sleep in, usually after a late night of slaying, she often woke up only a few minutes before Joyce left for The Gallery, threw on some clothes, grabbed whatever breakfast was available, and jumped in the car with Joyce.
 She handled her hair and makeup at the store, and as a result, she wore significantly less makeup at work than in her private life.
 Which actually worked out well.
 Joyce liked that she didn’t have such a hard look when she interacted with customers, and Faith got the opportunity to get used to a different side of herself.

 “Good to go, Joyce.
 You got a crowd lined up, just beggin’ to be let in yet, or what?”
 Faith always made a joke about opening the shop in the morning, since they rarely got more than a customer or two before lunch.
 Joyce, as always ignored her, and unlocked the front door before turning back to Faith just as she took her spot behind the cash register.
 “Well now, Faith, honey.
 Don’t you look beautiful for someone who woke up less than an hour ago.”